Conference Program

 |

-Comparison of Four Sensor-based Input Methods
+A Comparison of Four Sensor-based

-for Scanning Keyboards
+Input Methods for Scanning Keyboards

 Haobin Alturo